 That said, this “option evaluation” doesn’t need the core decision-making system itself to be amazing at logic or to have deep domain expertise.
 It just needs sufficient competence to be effectively supported by other systems.
 When necessary and possible, a decision-making system should be able to request additional information in order to improve its understanding.
 For example, in Congress this looks like the CBO, staffer research, consultation with external experts, etc. for information about the impact of bills.

 Alignment across conflicting values: We want our political and technological systems to treat us like people, with inalienable human rights.
 But beyond that, we want our systems to care about our individual and very personal values and goals, not those of ‘generic abstract average people’—people who may have very different lives and perspectives.

 This is clearly hard—even to understand what we truly want—to elicit values.
 Sometimes there is no good solution, so navigating value tradeoffs and managing the influence of stakeholders is a key part of decision-making processes.
 The best processes tend to involve moving from shallow values to deeper underlying values—those which are most likely to be shared instead of conflicting.
-However, many decision-system systems, even common democratic approaches, primarily use some form of power as a proxy to resolve conflicts.
+Many decision-system systems primarily use some form of power as a proxy to resolve conflicts.
 More democratic systems aim allocate power in a more representative fashion, so that those impacted by a decision have power over it.